Table Of Contents

 Regulation:

-Authority and Jurisdiction: Ensure that the commodity broker you choose is regulated by a well-known and reputable regulatory body, such as the FCA in the UK, the Commodity Futures Trading Commission (CFTC) in the US, the Australian Securities and Investments Commission (ASIC) in Australia, or other equivalent entities.
+Authority and jurisdiction: Ensure that the commodity broker you choose is regulated by a well-known and reputable regulatory body, such as the FCA in the UK, the Commodity Futures Trading Commission (CFTC) in the US, the Australian Securities and Investments Commission (ASIC) in Australia, or other equivalent entities.
 Different jurisdictions have varying levels of oversight and protection.

-Investor Protection: Some regulatory bodies offer compensation schemes that protect investors' funds in the event of broker insolvency.
+Investor protection: Some regulatory bodies offer compensation schemes that protect investors' funds in the event of broker insolvency.
 For instance, the FCA provides the Financial Services Compensation Scheme (FSCS) in the UK.

-Account Segregation: Ensure that client funds are kept separate from the broker's operational funds.
+Account segregation: Ensure that client funds are kept separate from the broker's operational funds.
 This offers additional protection for traders.

 Trading with an unregulated broker can have dire consequences.
 Regulated brokers must comply with strict rules to protect your interests.
 Unregulated brokers may engage in fraudulent activities, such as misappropriating client funds, and may not have adequate measures in place to protect your data.
 For a list of the best regulators, read our article here.